OWF/owf2013/pages/en/news/2012-summary/index.md

-title:Check out the 2012 Open World Forum summary
+title: Check out the 2012 Open World Forum summary

 We are proud of this edition: 2100 attendees, 200 speakers, an attendee satisfaction level of 90%.